Add reco option to fix pedestals in 35t processing

 Dataprep provides the option to calculate an apply a pedestal after deconvolution.
 This is too late for noise removal and so we should add another opportunity for this.
 It is natural to do this in the TPC data extraction service (StandardRawDigitExtractService) where the first pedestal subtraction is performed.
 At present, it offers two options: 1) to use the pedestal recorded with the data and 2) to obtain the pedestal from the pedestal provider which is connected to the 35t pedestal database.

 My analysis software makes use of the extraction service and both it and standard reco (standard_reco_dune35tdata.fcl) use the first option.
 Karl, can you confirm that this is the fcl we use for 35t production reconstruction?

 I will modify StandardRawDigitExtractService to add the option to calculate the pedestal from the event data.

-#3 Updated by David Adams about 3 years ago
+#3 Updated by David Adams over 3 years ago

 I have made the following modifications.

 The interface RawDigitExtractService.h is modified to take an AdcChannelData object instead of its constituents.

 StandardRawDigitPrepService is updated to use the new interface.

 StandardRawDigitExtractService is modified to the new interface and to add pedestal option 3 to use PedestalEvaluationService to evaluate the pedestal from the data.